tuya/tuya-panel-kit-docs/docs/docs/feedback/Notification.en.md

 ---
 title: Notification
-desc: 'Notification is the notification bar, which can display three types of information: success, warning, and error.'
+desc: '`Notification` is the notification bar, which can display three types of information: success, warning, and error.'
 ---

 ## Code demo